How Evergreen Content Saves Time and Effort

-Like a pine tree that never loses its leaves, evergreen content never goes out of season.
-It’s content that represents questions that your customers are frequently asking, or content that perennially has seasonal relevance, once a year, every year.
+True to its namesake, evergreen content never goes out of season.
+Evergreen content represents questions your customers frequently ask, or content that perennially has seasonal relevance, once a year, every year.

-- For a nonprofit organization like Charity:Water, a campaign to drive donations around the holidays.
+- For a nonprofit organization like Charity:Water, annual campaigns to drive donations.